laboon/CS1530_Spring2017/deliverables/2/deliverable2.md

 1. Description of Sprint: 10% of grade
 1. Listing of Defects: 15% of grade
 1. Code and Tests: 50% of grade
-  a.
-Functionality: New game, pieces can move (even if not all legal moves/captures/etc. implemented), black/white take turns
+  1. Functionality: New game, pieces can move (even if not all legal moves/captures/etc. implemented), black/white take turns
-  b.
-Code: All methods should be commented (with JavaDoc or similar)
+  1. Code: All methods should be commented (with JavaDoc or similar)
-  c.
-Tests: There are unit tests for any "computational" methods (i.e. those that do not display data to the screen)
+  1. Tests: There are unit tests for any "computational" methods (i.e. those that do not display data to the screen)
-  d.
-Code quality: Try to separate computation from display, good method/variable names, code is easy to understand, etc.
+  1. Code quality: Try to separate computation from display, good method/variable names, code is easy to understand, etc.

 Yes, grammar and spelling count.
 Points will be deducted for more than one grammatical or spelling error per section.